 Stress is the internal resistance, or counterforce, of a material to the distorting effects of an external force or load.
 These counterforces tend to return the atoms to their normal positions.
 The total resistance developed is equal to the external load.

 Stresses occur in any material subject to a load or applied force.
 There are many types of stress, but they can all be generally classified into one of six categories:

 - Structural stresses are stresses produced in structural members because of the weights they support.
 The weights provide the loadings.
 These stresses are found in building foundations and frameworks, as well as in machinery parts.

 - Tensile stress.
 One of the most common mechanical stress-strain tests is performed in tension.
 Tensile stress is that type of stress in which the two sections of material on either side of a stress plane tend to pull apart or elongate.
 The capacity of a material or structure to withstand loads tending to elongate is known as ultimate tensile strength (UTS).
-Ultimate tensile strength is measured by the maximum stress that a material can withstand while being stretched or pulled before breaking.
-In the study of strength of materials, tensile strength, compressive strength, and shear strength can be analyzed independently.
-Because tensile and compressive loads produce stresses that act across a plane, in a direction perpendicular (normal) to the plane, tensile and compressive stresses are called normal stresses.
+Ultimate tensile strength is measured by the maximum stress a material can withstand while being stretched or pulled before breaking.
+In the study of the strength of materials, tensile strength, compressive strength, and shear strength can be analyzed independently.
+Because tensile and compressive loads produce stresses that act across a plane in a direction perpendicular (normal) to the plane, tensile and compressive stresses are called normal stresses.